varnish/Varnish-Book/varnish_book.rst

    ..
 Log data is in shared memory

    Varnish provides log data in real-time, which is accessible through Varnish tools.
-   Varnish does not log into ``/var/log/varnish/``.
-   There is a reason for that.

-   .. logs everything

-   Varnish logs all its information to a shared memory log, which is overwritten repeatedly every time it is filled up.
+   Varnish logs all its information to a shared memory log.
-   The downside is that there is no historic data unless you instruct Varnish to store logs in files.
+   This memory log is overwritten when filled up.

+   The memory log overwriting has two effects.
-   The upside is that you get an abundance of information at a very high speed when you need it.
+   On the one hand, there is no historic data, but on the other hand, there is an abundance of information accessible at a very high speed.
+   Still, you can instruct Varnish to store logs in files.

    The ``varnishlog`` and ``varnishncsa`` configuration files allow you to enable or disable log writing to disk.
+   Nevertheless, keep in mind that ``varnishlog`` generates large amounts of data!
    `Table 2 <#tables-2>`_ in Subsection `Install Varnish and Apache as backend`_ shows the location of the configuration file based on your platform.
-   Keep in mind that ``varnishlog`` generates large amounts of data!

    Varnish provides specific tools to parse the content of logs: ``varnishlog``, ``varnishncsa``, and ``varnishstat``.
    ``varnishlog`` and ``varnishstat`` are the two most common used tools.